 Rename dialog for a directory

-Use this dialog to rename a class.
+Use this dialog to rename a directory.

 The usages are assigned to different categories which correspond to the options which you can turn on and off.